 Deliver Information and Provide Customer Service

 People want to be informed but they don't want to read ten magazines and watch ten news shows to get the information they need.
-So, be sure you provide your followers with material—whether it's sharing news articles, delivering bite-size nuggets of advice, or links to videos.
+So, be sure you provide your followers with value-added material, whether it's sharing news articles, delivering bite-size nuggets of advice, or links to videos.

 And remember, Twitter is about information, conversation, and customer service.
 It's about talking to your prospects and consumers and interacting with them.
 Be sure to stay involved with your audience and reply to their messages as often as possible.